chelast55/SourceToDoc/README.md

 If any additional arguments are passed to the individual steps the relative path (```..``` for the configure step; ```.``` for the build step) will be overridden.
 Therefore you need to pass the relative path aswell e.g. ```--tc_cmake_configure_args "-DCMAKE_BUILD_TYPE=Debug .."``` (take note of the "..")

 Using tc_coverage_type = generic expects usage of ```--tc_generic_report_location```, where an already built coverage report is located.
 This means building and executing lcov/genhtml has to be done by the user beforehand.

+If you used doxygen-awesome and want a similar, more "modern" look for the test coverage report, you may want to take a look at [dark-lcov](https://github.com/civts/dark-lcov)

 # Miscellaneous